yeldiRium/st3k101/docs/template_surveys.md

 The template files are located at `EFLA-web/websrv-flask/app/templates/questionnaire`.

-The search path can be changed in `flask.cfg`:
+The path can be configured in `flask.cfg`:

 ```SURVEY_TEMPLATE_PATH = "/app/templates/questionnaire"```